organicaudio/useful-code-snippets2/docs/deepin/network.md

 # local machine: check for open ports and which process is listening on them
 sudo netstat -lptu

+# local machine: check which process listens on port
+lsof -i :8080

 # remote machine: check for open tcp ports (scans the first 1000 ports)
 nmap <ip_address>